CloudLabsAI-Azure/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

     ![Overall Secure Score](../images/dfc6.png)

   > **Note**: Your score is shown as a percentage value, but you can also see the number of points on which the score is being calculated based on.
 If you don't see your secure score that means it is not loaded yet to the control list and it could take up to 24 hours for score to show up.
 It is possible that during lab time, this may not show up – which is the case sometimes.
-You can note down this step number then continue to the next exercise and verify this later.
+You can note down this step number then continue to the next task and verify this later.

    > **Info**: For more information on how the score is calculated, [refer to the secure score documentation page](https://docs.microsoft.com/en-us/azure/security-center/secure-score-security-controls#how-your-secure-score-is-calculated).